16th June 2022

 With dogs permitted on the entire 630 miles of the South West Coast Path, it’s fair to say that Cornwall is a haven for dogs and dog walkers alike.
 Here’s our tips to keeping your hound even happier on holiday as well as a list of our fantastic dog-friendly properties.

 Dogs love exploring, digging holes and jumping in the sea almost as much as we do.
 That’s why Beach Retreats offers dog friendly holidays, with dogs welcome to stay in over half of our holiday cottages.
-If you haven’t read it already, do take a look at our guide to the best dog friendly beaches in North Cornwall – it was a massive hit.
+If you haven’t read it already, do take a look at our guide to the best dog friendly beaches in North Cornwall.

 With this in mind, we were keen to whittle down Kennel Club’s Steve Jenkinson’s advice on keeping your dog happy and safe along the coastal path.
-So here are our top five doggie tips for beach and coastal path alike:
+So here are our top doggie tips for beach holidays with your pup.

-- Tagged and collared: Dogs that are name tagged and micro chipped can easily be reunited should they get lost.
-If you’re on holiday, a temporary tag with your contact details will save a lot of heartache and hassle should you lose each other.
+Dogs love running in rural areas, but unexpected sheep or cow fields, lots of people and unfamiliar areas can cause them to spook and run off.
+Dogs that are name tagged and micro chipped can easily be reunited should they get lost.
+If you’re on holiday, a temporary tag with your contact details will save a lot of heartache and hassle.

-- No hot dogs: Dogs can easily get dehydrated, especially when running around in the warm summer months.
+Dogs can easily get dehydrated, especially when running around in the warm summer months.
 Nowadays, you can buy collapsible bowls, but an old fashioned water-tight plastic bag can work just as well.
+Also, stick to walking them in shady areas, such as leafy woodland or areas with streams for them to cool down in, or walk them at sunrise or after sunset when it’s cooler.